PyDever/cookie/docs/install.md

 ### standard installation
 Cookie is designed to be scalable and contained.
-For this reason, I decided to use `setuptools` as my installation method. `setuptools` should be standard library.
+For this reason, I decided to use `distutils` as my installation method. `distutils` should be standard library.
 If you face issues, run this command.
 ```
-pip install setuptools
+pip install distutils
 ```
 After you have confirmed that `setuptools` is installed, go ahead and download the Cookie source code from github.